eduardoCarneiro99/eduardoCarneiro99/README.md

 My name is Eduardo and I'm an Informatics and Computer Engineer student from Portugal studying at FEUP!

 🔭 Currently Working On: <br>
-  - **Dissertation at INESC TEC** - Knowledge extraction from Social Networks for real-time transport network evaluation.
+  - **Backend Software Engineer at Inditex** - Ecommerce Customer Team

 ⚡ Personal Projects: <br>
-  - **GrabShare** - Mobile application to split a shopping list with event attendants.
-[HIATUS]
+  - **Predictions Market** - New predictions market project
   - **Sneaker ID** - Mobile application to identify sneakers models and collaborations using the phone camera.
 [Future Project]
-  - **Politicians Rate** - App to evaluate the public opinion about a chosen politician automatically using Twitter has a source of data.
+  - **Politicians Rate** - App to evaluate the public opinion about a chosen politician automatically using Twitter as a source of data.
 [Future Project]

+✅ Past Projects: <br>
+  - **Dissertation at INESC TEC** - Knowledge extraction from Social Networks for real-time transport network evaluation.
+[Completed](https://hdl.handle.net/10216/151927)

 🌱 Current Tech Main Interests: <br>
-  - Backend Development - Java and .Net
+  - Backend Development - Java and Python
   - Text Classification and Topic Modelling

 📫 Contact me by Email or LinkedIn: eduardo.d.carneiro@gmail.com | www.linkedin.com/in/eduardo-d-carneiro